KaBlam!: Blocks

-During the promos, Henry's hair looked slightly different in some shots, along with it being a different shade of green.
-June's cardigan was cherry-red instead of light red/dark orange, and the dots weren't visible.
-Also, their eyes were blue and green in every shot, instead of being black or blue (or green) and black.

 Broadcast

-KaBlam! first premiered on October 11, 1996 and ran for four seasons, totaling 48 episodes.
-The final episode was broadcast on May 27, 2000.
-Reruns continued to air on Nickelodeon until 2001.
+KaBlam! first premiered on October 11, 1996 and ran for four seasons, totaling 48 episodes plus 4 specials.
+(52 episodes total) The final episode was broadcast on May 27, 2000.
+Reruns continued to air on Nickelodeon until November 2, 2001.

 In 2002, Nicktoons was launched, and the channel began airing reruns of the program, though not all episodes were aired.
 During commercial breaks, various shorts from the show would play, not including any shorts involving Henry and June or music videos.
 In September 2005, Nicktoons revamped its branding and schedule, and removed several older series in the process, including KaBlam!.
 The "KaBlam!
 Presents:" shorts would continue to air until 2008 when the channel removed all of their intersitial programming for more commercial space.
 The program would only be seen one more time in December 2007 for Nicktoons Network's "100 Greatest Nicktoon Episodes" marathon, although it was not shown when Nick had a marathon of the first episodes of each Nicktoon on Thanksgiving Day 2007, despite having Henry and June on the cover of the now-defunct Nickelodeon Magazine.

 KaBlam! was not seen on American television again until October 8–9, 2016, when Nickelodeon's 1990s-oriented block on TeenNick spotlighted the show and other classic Nicktoons for the brand's 25th anniversary.

 Internationally, a French-language dub has been broadcast in France on television channel Game One (see Télévision Par Satellite), and other dubs of the show are on other Nickelodeon channels around Europe.
-It also was shown in the United Kingdom from 1997 to 2000.
+It also was shown in the United Kingdom from 1997 to 2000 where the first episode was criticized for using the word "spastic" as by 1997 this word was considered grossly offensive in the UK and Ireland.
 In Poland, it aired from 1999 to 2001 on Fantastic.
 The show was aired in Estonia as well.
 The show is aired on YTV in Canada.

+Reception

+KaBlam! mainly received positive reviews from television critics and audiences.
+Rotten Tomatoes review aggregator has an approval rating of 100% in season 1 based on five reviews, with an average rating of 8.1/10.

+Emily Ashby of Common Sense Media rated this show four stars out of five, saying that it "deserves bonus points for creativity with its inclusive animation style that makes it a lot of fun to watch."
+She highlighted the show's Action League Now! segment as "one of the show's most memorable segments."
+Ray Richmond of Variety said that "the idea of a kids' show using cel, paper-cut, clay, computer, pixilated live-action, and stop-motion animation to fill a half-hour is in itself revolutionary.
+If the quality of 'Kablam!' is initially inconsistent, it's easy to forgive an enterprise that aims its arrows in so many ambitious directions."

+In 2016, Screen Rant ranked at 25th of the "Nickelodeon's 25 Best TV Shows Ever" in the list.